pyOpenSci/software-peer-review/our-process/review-timeline.md

 Learn more »
 :::

-:::{grid-item-card} {octicon}`pencil;1.5em;sd-mr-1` ✨ Editor in Chief Guide
+:::{grid-item-card} {octicon}`pencil;1.5em;sd-mr-1` ✨ Editor in chief Guide
 :link: /how-to/editor-in-chief-guide
 :link-type: doc
 :class-header: bg-light

-The Editor-in-Chief is a rotating position within pyOpenSci held by members of the pyOpenSci editorial board.
+The editor in chief is a rotating position within pyOpenSci held by members of the pyOpenSci editorial board.
 Learn more about the processes involved with being an editor in chief for pyOpenSci.
 +++